kiranrangaraj/Mission-to-Mars-Web-Scraping-App/README.md

 ### A. Scraping

 * Created a Jupyter Notebook file called `mission_to_mars.ipynb` and used this to complete all of the scraping and analysis.
+* Used Splinter to navigate the sites and BeautifulSoup to find and parse out the necessary data.

     ### 1. NASA Mars News